web3go-xyz/docs/getting-started/tutorial/how-to-create-your-first-analysis-chart.md

 ![](<../../.gitbook/assets/create-new-analysis-step5-sample2.PNG>)

 6\.
-You can also choose to publish your results and charts, by clicking the "Publish" button on the top and providing the relevant information.
+You can choose to publish your results and charts, by clicking the "Publish" button on the top and providing the relevant information.
 After published, go back to the home page, you will find the newly-created data board listed there!

 ![](<../../.gitbook/assets/create-new-analysis-step6-sample2.PNG>)